A new dataset for measuring the performance of blood vessel segmentation methods under distribution shifts

 We developed an intuitive sampling methodology that evenly selects, as best as possible, both typical and atypical samples for creating a rich dataset that can then be annotated and used for training segmentation algorithms.
 One important property of the method is that it provides an intuitive uniform grid in the feature space that can be used for further analyses.
 For example, one can study the accuracy of the segmentation on different regions of the grid to identify regions where samples are not being correctly segmented.
 A robust algorithm should provide good segmentation no matter if a sample is too noisy, bright or dark, if it has low or high contrast or any other variation on relevant image properties.
 Likewise, expected tissue changes in the samples should not lead to variations in accuracy.

-The method has only two parameters, the resolution and the radius of the hyperspherical structuring element.
-The resolution can be set according to the scale in the feature space where images become too similar, and thus there is no need to consider multiple images with such small variations in appearance.
-The radius of the hypersphere can be adjusted according to the average distance between points in the dataset.
-For instance, one can calculate the average distance between the nearest neighbors for each point in the dataset to gain intuition about the typical distances involved and then set the radius as a multiple of this distance.

-We applied the methodology to a blood vessel dataset and showed that it can generate a heterogeneous set of samples representing many possible variations of image noise and contrast as well as blood vessel density and intensity variance.
+The methodology was used for creating VessMAP, a dataset containing a heterogeneous set of samples representing many possible variations of image noise and contrast as well as blood vessel density and intensity variance.